philemonnwanne/projects/exes/exe-07/exe07.md

 * * * * * /home/vagrant/exec-07.sh
 ```

+#### Note:
-Note: Contributions are highly welcome.
+Contributions are highly welcome.
 There are lots of functionalities missing, so feel free to raise issues and solutions if you have them.
-This has also been tested on ubuntu version 20.04 for now running on docker or virtualbox environments
+This has only been tested on ubuntu version 20.04 running on docker or virtualbox environments.